-Looking east across the old, circa 1940s era, bridge across the Lehigh River at Lehigh Gap.
+Looking east across the old, steel bridge, opened 1933, across the Lehigh River at Lehigh Gap.
+Now highway Route 873.

-The Lehigh Gap dam, a wooden timber dam, on the Lehigh River south of the Blue Mountain also served at the entry point for the Walnutport stretch of the Lehigh Canal.
-The dam allowed for slack water navigation of canal boats from the Palmerton side…
+The Lehigh Gap dam, a wooden crib dam, on the Lehigh River south of the Blue Mountain also served at the entry point for the Walnutport stretch of the Lehigh Canal.
+The dam allowed for slack water navigation of canal boats from the Palmerton side of…

 Scene is from the north side of Lehigh Gap, looking south through the gap towards Slatington.

 This is a view of the Lehigh Valley Railroad mainline on the western bank of the Lehigh River looking south through Lehigh Gap.

 Looking south through Lehigh Gap with the Lehigh and New England Railroad trestle high above the river.

 This was part of a small booklet of photos, Souvenir of Slatington Penna. and Vicinity, sold by Jones Bros & Miller.
 These photos also appeared as regular, individual postcards.